cuijustin0617/query_driven_rec_datasets/labelling/README.md

-# Binary Relevance Labeling System
+# Query-Document Relevance Labeling Pipeline

 This system generates binary relevance labels (True/False) for query-document pairs using LLMs.
 It's designed to be modular, configurable, and easy to use across different domains (cities, restaurants, hotels).